-If you or a loved one has suffered a brain injury due to the negligence of others then you may be eligible to seek compensation for the loss and damage you have suffered.
+If you or a loved one has suffered a head or brain injury such as a TBI due to the negligence of others then you may be eligible to seek compensation for the loss and damage you have suffered.
 Brain injuries can be complex, and cover a wide range of experiences and symptoms.
 Brain injuries can be sustained in a variety of ways, from incidents at work through to car accidents or even slips and falls.
 A brain injury compensation claim is complex and requires assistance from a personal injuries lawyer who is experienced in this type of claim for compensation.

 Speak to Murphy’s Law today about our legal services and get the help you need to commence your claim for brain damage compensation.
 We operate on a no win no fee basis and provide a no obligation initial consultation so that you can consider your options and figure out how to proceed.

-Get expert brain injury compensation advice from our team now
+Get expert brain and head injury compensation advice from our team now

-Car accident- a motor vehicle accident where you are a driver or passenger is a common way to suffer a traumatic brain injury.
+Car accident- a motor vehicle accident where you are a driver or passenger is a common way to suffer a traumatic brain injury, otherwise known as a TBI.
 Cars are often travelling at speed incredibly fast and there is very little in the way of padding or soft surfaces in cars to protect you if you do hit your head with a sudden stop.
 If you have suffered a car accident injury caused by someone else’s negligence then you may be able to seek compensation for your injuries.